Spread of Tweets in Climate Discussions: Introduction

 Our study makes a number of contributions.
-First, it adds to the body of work describing the content of climate discussions on Twitter \citep[e.g.][]{kirilenko2014public, jang2015polarized, cody2015climate,dahal2019topic}.
+First, it adds to the body of work describing the content of climate discussions on Twitter \citep[e.g.][]{cody2015climate, dahal2019topic, jang2015polarized, kirilenko2014public}.
 Second, it provides a finer picture of climate discussion dynamics through information spreading, furthering our understanding of echo chambers in online discussions \citep{barbera2015tweeting}, especially on climate politics \citep{williams2015network}.
-Third, it complements previous work on virality of online content \citep{berger2012makes, hansen2011good, stieglitz2013emotions} in adopting a network-aware measure of virality.
+Here, it also links more broadly to the literature on the relationship between filter bubbles and political polarisation, which is the concept that the feedback between behavioural selective exposure and algorithmically-learned filtering of information will lead to societal polarisation \citep[e.g.][]{dahlgren2021critical, pariser2011filter}.
+While our study does not consider the algorithmic side of these filter bubbles, we find strong evidence of selective engagement with ingroup members, and to the extent that outgroup information crosses group cleavages, it potentially contributes to a greater degree of inter-group hostility.
+Finally, our study complements previous work on the virality of online content \citep{berger2012makes, hansen2011good, stieglitz2013emotions} in adopting a network-aware measure of virality.

 The remainder of this paper proceeds in two steps.
-First, we explore characteristics of popular tweets in each of the echo chambers using an iterative process.
-After collecting all tweets containing ``climate'' during the announcement period and identifying the activists and skeptics involved, we examined the characteristics of the discussion within the two groups using an initial reading of the most popular tweets.
-Second, using statistical methods, we infer the virality of tweets from our sample and examine which of the previously identified characteristics most strong predict likeliness to spread.
+First, we explore the characteristics of popular tweets in each of the echo chambers using an iterative process.
+After collecting all tweets containing “climate” during the announcement period and identifying the activists and sceptics involved, we examine the characteristics of the discussion within the two groups using an initial reading of the most popular tweets.
+Second, using statistical methods, we infer the virality of tweets from our sample and examine which of the previously identified characteristics most strongly predict likeliness to spread.
 We conclude by discussing the implications of our findings.
-Most importantly, our results reveal that the features most strongly related to virality are also ones that enhance intragroup ties while repulsing outgroup engagement.
-With this, our study sheds light, from an information spreading perspective, on the formation and upkeep of echo chambers of climate discussions.
+Most importantly, our results show that the most virality-predicting features of a tweet are also ones that enhance ingroup ties while repulsing outgroup engagement, thus revealing the potential role of tweet spreading in exacerbating the polarisation on climate Twitter.